parkerchace/MusicTheory/vst3-plugin/README.md

 # MusicTheory VST3 Plugin (Prototype)

+> Note (Optional): This plugin is optional.
+The main browser app works without the VST3 plugin or MIDI server.

 This VST3 plugin acts as a bridge between a DAW (e.g., Bitwig, Cubase, Reaper) and the local Sheet Music MIDI Server (`tools/bitwig_midi_server.py`).
 It captures incoming MIDI notes for each bar (based on host tempo), groups simultaneous notes into chords, and sends them asynchronously to the server via HTTP.

 ## Goals